-First, zero out the Ka and Km settings.
+First, zero out the Kf and Km settings and set the Ka to the maximum.
 For the following procedure keep the "Set Point" at 100%.
 On the dynamometer the set the Rolling Resistance (Kf) to get the same throttle setting at the "low speed" cruise speed.
+If the vehicle had a throttle position of 0.75V in 3rd gear at 30 kph on the road, it should get 30kph on the dyno with a throttle setting of 0.75V in 3rd gear.

 Next set the Aerodynamic Resistance (Ka) to get the appropriate throttle setting at the "high speed" cruise speed.
+Be sure to use the same gear which was used during the road test.
+Also recall that increasing the Ka value decreases the load on the vehicle.